 Art Minors – Students who choose to minor in the Arts should refer to the specific requirements for each respective area.

-Admission to the program is based on a portfolio review.
-Portfolios are reviewed several times during the year and matriculated students should contact the Visual Arts Faculty or the ARTV Program Assistant or reference The Visual Arts Program for details.
+Students are admitted to a Visual Arts Studio concentration by sucessfully completing a portfolio review.
+Portfolios are reviewed several times a year and matriculated students should contact the Visual Arts faculty or the program assistant or reference The Visual Arts Program for details.

 All transfer students must submit a portfolio on CD for review, including examples of work from each class that they would like to use toward program requirements.
 It is recommended that transfer students entering with more than 24-credits in visual arts select a concentration.
 Students should be aware that all transfer credits are allocated based on course content, level of study and the number of contact hours per credit.
 Transfer courses must be similar to Stockton art courses in content, level (i.e., 200/2000 sophomore or 300/3000 junior), and contact hours to be considered for fulfillment of program requirements.
 Transfer students in the Visual Arts may need an additional term of study or more than 128 credits to complete the Visual Arts program requirements.